xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-Downloading provisioning profiles is done by [sigh](https://github.com/fastlane/sigh), it is a tool that its part of Fastlane.
-It will download provisioning profiles and copy them to the correct place.
-Use it is really straightforward, just set up the `Appfile` correctly and with the Apple Developer Portal id and it will do the rest.
+Downloading and configuring provisioning profiles is done by Fastlane [sigh](https://github.com/fastlane/sigh).
+Use it's really straightforward, just set up the `Appfile` correctly and with the Apple Developer Portal id and it'll do the rest.

-The `prebuild` lane is defined in the `Fastfile` as its shown next:
+The `prebuild` lane is defined in the `Fastfile` file as its shown below:

 {% highlight ruby %}

 lane :prebuild do
-  # fetch the number of commits made in the current branch
+  # fetch the number of commits in the current branch
   build_number = number_of_commits

-  # set number of commits as the build number in the project's plist file
+  # Set number of commits as the build number in the project's plist file before the bot actually start building the project.
+  # This way, the generated archive will have the correct build number.
   set_info_plist_value(
     path: './MyApp-Info.plist',
     key: 'CFBundleVersion',